jfdev001/jfdev001.github.io/_posts/2025-08-16-petsc-nonlinear-reaction-diffusion.md

 <figure>
     <img src="/images/petsc_user_code.png">
     <figcaption><font size="4">Figure (1): An overview of a full PETSc solution to
-    the reaction-diffusion equations.
+    the reaction-diffusion equation.
 Critically, the user need only implement two functions.
 Taken from Bueler 2021.</font></figcaption>
 </figure>

 ## Adapted Implementation

-In this section we implement the necessary PETSc functions for the solution of the reaction-diffusion equations.
+In this section we implement the necessary PETSc functions for the solution of the reaction-diffusion equation.
 These implementations correspond directly to the maths introduced in the present article.

 The PETSc function below for \\(F(u)\\) is adapted from